Roy Cooper for president? One list says it’s possible - NewsBreak

 There are some clear reasons why – but there are also a lot of what-ifs.

-In six back-to-back statewide elections, four times for attorney general and two for governor, Cooper has won them all.President Cooper?
-Politico poll shows NC governor is trailing potential 2024 candidates
+In six back-to-back statewide elections, four times for attorney general and two for governor, Cooper has won them all.Stay on top of breaking news and weather with the FOX8 mobile app.

 Even while the Republican presidential nominee has carried North Carolina in each of those races except once.